 POWERFUL WEDDING SYMBOLS

-Symbolism throughout all time has played an important part of what holds a society, religion or belief system together.
+Symbolism throughout all time has played an important part in what holds a society, religion, or belief system together.
 These are signs, markings, and visual metaphors without words that stimulate and define the history of a people.
 We see symbols every day as we navigate our movements by them.
-They tell us to go, stop, yield; we identify the brands we buy with the symbol or logo of that product.
-Symbols tell that this parking spot is reserved for the disabled.
-We know which rest room to enter because of the Universal Symbol on the door.
-They are vital for every society to live together in what is the hope of harmony.
+They tell us to go, stop, or yield; we identify the brands we buy by the symbol or logo of a product.
+Symbols indicate that a parking spot is reserved for the disabled.
+We know which restroom to enter because of the universal symbol on the door.
+They are vital for every society to live together in the hope of harmony.

-In a Jewish wedding or any wedding for that mater, Symbols fill the nuptial space the couple and their Officiant creates.
-The Chuppah, Kiddush Cup, Unity Candle, the rings, Aras and Lasso are some of many symbols we rely on to communicate what is meaningful to us in a wedding.
+In a Jewish wedding—or any wedding for that matter—symbols fill the nuptial space the couple and their officiant create.
+The chuppah, kiddush cup, unity candle, the rings, aras, and lasso are some of the many symbols we rely on to communicate what is meaningful to us in a wedding.

-One of my favorite traditions using a symbol is at the end of the ceremony.
-The couple is wrapped in a Tallit or Tallis.
-This Jewish garment is a traditional prayer shawl.
-Then the couple is blessed on their way by the rabbi and all present.
+One of my favorite traditions that uses a symbol happens at the end of the ceremony.
+The couple is wrapped in a tallit (also spelled tallis), the traditional Jewish prayer shawl.
+The rabbi and everyone present then bless the couple as they begin their life together.

-As I explain what is being done, I say about the Tallit, that it is an “outward expression of an inward attitude.”
-It is a visual expression of what is happening on the inside of the couple, binding them together at the Soul level, making them one.
-The garment is made up of many thousands of threads but it is only one garment, symbolic of the Holy One, where there is no other.
+When I explain this ritual, I say the tallit is an “outward expression of an inward attitude.”
+It visually expresses what is happening inside the couple, binding them together at the soul level and making them one.
+The garment is woven from many thousands of threads but becomes a single piece, symbolic of the Holy One, where there is no other.

-As you plan your wedding ceremony, begin thinking, “What important Symbols do I want in my ceremony?”
-Ask your rabbi, priest, pastor or officiant to help create a story with symbols that explain the love and commitment you share together.
-It might not even be a religious symbol.
-I married a couple once that met, skydiving.
-What do you think the Chuppah Cover was?
-Yes, a parachute.
-That was a perfect symbol for them.
+As you plan your wedding ceremony, begin thinking, “What important symbols do I want in my ceremony?”
+Ask your rabbi, priest, pastor, or officiant to help create a story with symbols that explain the love and commitment you share.
+The symbol need not be religious.
+I once married a couple who met skydiving — their chuppah cover was a parachute.
+It was a perfect symbol for them.

 Previous